2 min read

 6. Insurance: While purchasing an insurance policy, submitting a cancelled cheque serves as proof of your bank account, which is necessary for the insurance company to process premium payments and other financial transactions.

-Various uses of a cancelled cheque
+Important uses of cancelled cheque

-Risk associated with a cancelled cheque
+How to prevent risk associated with a cancelled cheque

 What is the difference between a stop payment and a cancelled cheque